 There are two types of surgical abortions depending on how far along you are in your pregnancy.

 In this procedure, the doctor opens the cervix with a dilator (made from hard plastic) or laminaria (thin sticks derived from plants and inserted several hours before the procedure).
 After the cervix is dilated, a tube is inserted, which is attached to a suction device.
 After suctioning out the uterus, the doctor will check to make sure it is empty.

 One variation of this procedure is called Dilation and Curettage (D&C).
 In this method, the doctor may use a curette, a loop-shaped instrument, to scrape remaining fetal parts out of the uterus.

 In this procedure, the cervix must be opened wider than in a first-trimester abortion.
 This is done by inserting laminaria a day or two before the abortion.
 Using anesthesia, the doctor proceeds with the abortion by removing fetal parts with forceps.
-Suction of the uterus followed by a uterine scraping with a curette may occur to ensure there are no remaining tissue or blood clots in the uterus.
+The suction of the uterus followed by a uterine scraping with a curette may occur to ensure there are no remaining tissue or blood clots in the uterus.

-Abortion Side Affects
+Abortion Side Effects

 Whether you’re considering the abortion pill or a surgical option, it’s important to remember abortion is a serious medical procedure.
-Like any other procedure, it comes with a variety of side effects, risks, and long-term impact.
+Like any other procedure, it comes with a variety of side effects, risks, and long-term impacts.

 Common side effects include:

 - Nausea and vomiting